 I love scones on day one.
 I still love them days 2 and 3 but I rather wish they would not dry out quite so much.
 This method of brushing them once, as soon as they come out of the oven, and then twice, about 15 minutes later, with a syrup of butter and honey solves the problem in a very sweet way.
 The scones stay wonderful and flavorful for a good 4 days and the sweetened crust is irresistible.
 Double berries make these special as well as using soured whipping cream.
 You know how you add lemon juice to milk to sour it?
 So that you get the benefits of a buttermilk vis a vis an exceptionally high rising scone?
 Ok…now you know how whipping cream makes scones extra tender?
 Now, imagine both attributes: high-rise and extra tender, flaky scones.
 That is what souring some whipping cream does.
 Almost any fruit would do in these, but this mix of blue/black fruit, not to mention the taste, is exceptional.

-A gorgeous, moist, light pound cake for Spring with a bakery touch of flour/butter sugar crumb topping.
-Great with blueberries but very fine with minced cranberries too.
+A gorgeous, moist, slicing coffee cake wiith a bakery touch of flour/butter sugar crumb topping.
+Great with blueberries but any berry, including minced cranberries would do nicely too.

 | | | | | | .. | |

 Mouth-watering, buttery and tender, this is just a lovely morsel called crumb cake.
 It reminds you of New England inn's or your first coffee cake that made you so proud.
 Good then, it's still good now - a perfect recipe for new and veteran bakers.
 You can also rev it up with part whole-wheat flour and Greek yogurt (to replace the buttermilk).
 Everything in this recipe depends on using the best quality cinnamon so make an effort to procure the best!